Forges of the Lathes

 Starting Wounds: Metalican characters begin with +1 starting Wound.

 If there was a world out there that could claim plasma as its servant, Ryza would be it.
 Home of the Leman Russ Executioner and the Stormblade Superheavy tank, Ryza has come under terrible fire from a series of Ork Waaaghs, out to loot the world.
-This gave the Magi in charge a mechanical boner, and they set out all their super-cool toys to play war with.
+This gave the Magi in charge a mechanical sense of superiority, and they set out all their WMDs to execute a war with.
 The entire world of Ryza is one big tabletop wargame.

 Characteristic Modifiers: +3 to any two of the following Characteristics – Ballistic Skill, Toughness, or Intelligence